Blog

 Getting started with a micro-gym

-As more and more people look towards small, community spaces to fill their fitness needs, micro-gyms are in a fantastic position to capitalize on this demand.
+As more and more people look to small, community spaces to satisfy their fitness needs, micro-gyms are in a fantastic position to capitalize on this demand.

-If you’re looking to start a micro-gym, there are a few things you’ll want to keep in mind.
+If you’re looking to start a micro-gym, Steve Pirt shared all of his best tips in our interview with him that we recommend checking out.
+Here are a few more things you’ll want to keep in mind.

-Consider adding a digital offering to your space
+2. Consider adding a digital offering to your community

-This can drive more revenue for your business at great margins and is a relatively low up-front investment.
+These digital components have great margins and are a relatively low up-front investment.

-Use technology to help you manage your micro-gym
+3. Use technology to help you automate your micro-gym

-The right combination of software and hardware can help you manage your micro-gym autonomously while cutting down on overhead costs considerably.
+The right combination of software and hardware can help you run your micro-gym autonomously while cutting down on overhead costs considerably.

 Optix offers flexible space management software for micro-gym owners and operators.
-With Optix, users can give their members access to book workout equipment, pay invoices, and access the space all from their phones.
+With Optix, members can book workout equipment, pay invoices, and access the space all from their phones.
+On the backend, you can use Optix to automate invoice follow-ups and other manual recurring tasks, from onboarding to training.

-To learn how Optix can help you manage your micro-gym, book a demo today.
+To learn how Optix can help you automate your micro-gym, book a demo today!